Package 'mwana'

 df

-An object of class data.frame returned by this package's plausibility checker for raw MUAC data, containing the summarized results to be formatted.
+A tibble object returned by the mw_plausibility_check_muac() function containing the summarized results to be formatted.

 Value